Miccosukee: 19th century

 The Indigenous people in Florida were had separated from the Muscogee by 1818 at the latest, following Andrew Jackson's invasion of Florida.
 The Miccosukees eventually joined with the Seminoles in defending their Florida homeland against encroaching white settlers during the 1820s.
 Despite the need for such an informal alliance, the Miccosukees maintained their separate identity within the tribes of Florida.
-During this time in particular, the U.S. government and white settlers in Florida often viewed the Miccosukee Indians and the Seminole Indians as a single entity.
+During this time, the U.S. government and white settlers in Florida often viewed the Miccosukee Indians and the Seminole Indians as a single entity.
 About 2,000 Upper Creeks, known as Red Sticks, militant Muscogee-speaking Indians, joined the tribes in Florida after being defeated in the Creek War of 1813-1814.

+By the late 1830s, the dominant Indigenous language spoken in Florida was Mikasuki or other variants of Hitchiti.
+Muscogee was the dominant language within the Creek Confederacy, but Hitchiti had traveled with those who settled permanently in Florida and became the primary tongue, despite Muscogee often serving as the lingua franca throughout present-day Florida, Georgia, and Alabama whenever Indigenous people interacted with white people.
+For a time during the 19th century, the Miccosukee were part of the developing Seminole identity in Florida.
+This identity formed in the early 19th century in Florida through a process of ethnogenesis.
+The Miccosukees and the Seminoles, however, not only continued to see themselves as separate entities within Florida but also saw themselves as wholly separate from the Creek Confederacy that continued to negotiate with Europeans and claimed influence over Alabama, Georgia, and North Florida.

-After this influx of people in the early 19th century, documented Indians in Florida numbered about 5,000.
+Following this influx of people in the early 19th century, documented Indians in Florida numbered about 5,000.
 This entry of Muscogee-speaking Indians into Florida had the additional effect of pushing many Hitchiti-speaking (Miccosukee) people farther south.

 As early as 1827, and possibly earlier, Mikasuki-speaking Native Americans had a permanent presence in the Everglades.

 Although East and West Florida were under Spanish control at this time (1783-1821), U.S. forces under Andrew Jackson invaded Florida in 1817 under the pretext of retaliation for Indian raids against settlers in Georgia.
 The true reasons for invasion included pursuit of runaway slaves and the realization that Spain was too politically and militarily weak to protect Florida.
 In addition to the destruction of Negro Fort on the Apalachicola River by American forces in 1816, these events were the initial conflicts in the First Seminole War.